Marcerra United F.C.

 Marcerra United Football Club was a football club based in Kuala Lumpur.
 The club last competed in the Malaysia FAM League, the third tier of the Malaysian football league, in 2018.

 The club also competed in the Kuala Lumpur League, a state league.
 In 2018, the management of Marcerra United has taken over the Malaysia Premier League club Kuantan FA, renaming to Marcerra Kuantan FA.

 As a result of financial problems, Marcerra United pulled out of the 2018 Malaysia FAM Cup on 20 July, with the results expunged from the league.
-Tthey shared the fate of Kuantan, who pulled out of 2018 Malaysia Premier League with the same financial issue.
+They shared the fate of Kuantan, who pulled out of 2018 Malaysia Premier League with the same financial issue.